AmirDocs/devops-learning/linux/notes/Scripting With Bash.md

 **Bash** is a command-line tool that interacts with your computer.
 A **bash script** is a file containing a series of commands you want the computer to execute automatically.
 Bash enables you to automate tasks, manage systems and boost efficency.

-1) FIrst line of every file starts with a Shebang line: `#!/bin/bash` in `vim examplescript.sh` tells the computer to use bash to run the script.
+1) FIrst line of every file starts with a Shebang line: `#!/bin/bash` this tells the computer to use bash to run the script.
 Then enter your script.
-2) Run your script: Make it executable by entering `chmod +x examplescript.sh` on the main terminal and run it with `./examplescript.sh`, as shown in the **Enviromental variables** section.
+2) Run your script: If you made changes in `vim` mode, make your script executable by entering `chmod +x examplescript.sh` on the main terminal and run it with `./examplescript.sh`, as shown in the **Enviromental variables** section.

 ## **Writing a basic script**: